IonSystems/tiberius-robot/docs/source/userguide/udp_motor_control.rst

 Introduction
 ------------
-Tiberius III and onwards uses a new modular motor control system.
+Tiberius III and onwards use a new modular motor control system.
 This new design was motivated by the need for a more reliable communication network.
 Previously an I2C network was used to communicate between Raspberry Pis and the MD03 motor drivers, but I2C does not cope well with interference,